simonccc/kopsrox/README.md

 # install

-You need a running Proxmox VE setup ( cluster or node ) with full root access.
+You need a running Proxmox VE setup ( cluster or node ) with root or sudo access.

 - `sudo apt install libguestfs-tools -y`